mikesmo/mikesmo.github.io/_posts/blog/2017-04-18-Privacy-For-Public-Blockchains.markdown

 ---
 layout: post
 title:  "Permissioned Blocks: Bringing Privacy To Public Blockchains"
-date:   2017-04-18 18:00:00
+date:   2017-04-18
 categories: blog
 ---

 For the last 6 months I have been pretty busy developing a new technology that I've called <b>Permissioned Blocks</b>.
-This technology brings privacy, security and confidentiality to using smart contracts on public blockchains such as Ethereum.
+This technology brings privacy, security and confidentiality to using smart contracts on public blockchains such as [Ethereum](https://www.ethereum.org/).

 Today, I am proud to say that I have completed the first working version of this technology and the following video to demonstrate permissioned blocks in action.